 Many factors can influence your decisions on safety stock.

-While the obvious ones are how many SKUs of a product you sell and how long it takes to replenish that stock, you also need to think about things such as warehousing costs.
+While the obvious ones are how many SKUs of a product you sell and how long it takes to replenish that stock, you also need to consider factors such as warehousing costs.

 In some cases, such as with supermarkets, you also need to consider whether a temporary stockout will really cause issues.
-Perhaps the biggest risk that causes stockouts is supply chain problems.
+Perhaps the biggest risk causing stockouts is supply chain issues.

 Depending on how your supplier or logistics provider operates, these can range from adverse weather conditions to mechanical issues with the vehicle being used to deliver to you.